fackelm2/fackelm2.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Started using i3wm as the window manager for Linux (Debian)
+Started using i3wm as a window manager for Linux (Debian)